TomPace101/nanopore_diffusion/notes.md

 _TODO_ provide Dirichlet boundary condition for concentrations at downstream end.

-_ISSUE_ change in potential in ill-sleep
-Adding a dirichlet condition on the potential stopped the "floating", but there are still nonzero values at the left end.
-Plot of the charge density shows a temporary net charge in some areas.
-So the question is, why?
-Other things to try:
-  - turn off the reaction and set D_s to the same for all species
-  - try a smaller timestep
-I tried those things, and indeed we were left with only numerical fluctuation.
-(It kind of makes sense: if the potential really should be constant, then why are we modeling PNP?)

 _FEATURE_ exponential time steps
 But dt is in the weak form.
 So if it changes, does the weak form need to recompile in FFC?